 Over many years, we have developed a positive working relationship with DGS.
 Their work experience programme has provided young people who come to eXp an opportunity to work with us for a week in May.
 The ‘Exite’ work experience programme lasts for a year, with S4 pupils joining us every Thursday.
 To date we have had the privilege of having 8 pupils taking advantage of this work experience programme.

-The project is co-ordinated by Reverend Paul Beautyman, who works part-time for eXp and part-time with Argyll Presbytery.
+The project is to be under new co-ordination but was co-ordinated by Reverend Paul Beautyman, who worked part-time for eXp and part-time with Argyll Presbytery.
 He is a Church of Scotland minister with a long experience of setting up and running Christian youth work projects around Scotland.

 Our full-time Youth Worker in charge of remote areas and our online development is Susan Whyte.